jakibaki/In-Home-Switching/Readme.md

 Have you ever been told by your parents that spending hours sitting in front of a PC was bad for you (like I was)?
 Well, now you can play your games portably anywhere in your house!

-You can find the corresponding repo for the PC app [here]( MISSING LINK ).

 This project is fairly new, so please do not consider it totally stable.
 If you encounter serious issues, feel free to submit them.

 ## Features: